-CDBG Funding: A total of \$23,150 was allocated to fund the Housing Rights Center (HRC) sub-recipient contract for the 2007 Program Year.
-Over the year, the HRC serviced a total of 631 Lancaster clients, a 14% increase over last year, through a variety of programs and services.
-A breakdown of programs, services and accomplishments is provided under Section II, "Affirmatively Furthering Fair Housing" of this report and is offered in detail in Exhibit 915.
+CDBG Funding: A total of \$24,300 was allocated to fund the Housing Rights Center (HRC) sub-recipient contract for the 2008 Program Year.
+Over the course of the 2008 Program Year, the Housing Rights Center provided services to a total of 725 Lancaster clients, a 15% increase from last year, through a variety of programs at a cost of \$24,300.
+This total consisted of 578 general housing contacts and 53 discrimination contacts of which 39 were inquiries and 14 became cases.
 At the end of the program year all budgeted funds were expended.

-4. Consolidated Plan Goal/Priority 6: Construction of affordable housing meeting the needs of the low to moderate-income population; Goal/Priority 7: Promote and stimulate job creation activities for low to moderate-income residents through economic development activities (construction of infrastructure); and Goal/Priority 8: Enhance the City's public facility needs through the expansion of the City's parks and Recreation and neighborhood facilities old state fairgrounds for the purpose of creating an affordable 73 single-family home development, commercial area, and park/baseball facility (\$1.3 million); and completion of a world-class soccer complex public facility on otherwise blighted property located on the east side of the City (\$1.3 million).
-At the end of the program year all budgeted funds for repayment of this loan were expended.
+4. Consolidated Plan Goal/Priority 6: Construction of affordable housing meeting the needs of the low to moderate-income population; Goal/Priority 7: Promote and stimulate job creation activities for low to moderate-income residents through economic development activities (construction of infrastructure); and Goal/Priority 8: Enhance the City's public facility needs through the expansion of the City's parks and Recreation and neighborhood facilities

-CDBG Funding: A total of \$281,501 was allocated to the repayment of a \$3.1 million Section 108 Loan Guarantee for purposes of providing public improvements within the Fox Field Industrial Corridor for economic development and job creation (\$500,000); property acquisition of the City's
+CDBG Funding: A total of \$283,082 was allocated to the repayment of a \$3.1 million Section 108 Loan Guarantee for purposes of providing public improvements within the Fox Field Industrial Corridor for economic development and job creation (\$500,000); property acquisition of the City's old state fairgrounds for the purpose of creating an affordable 73 single-family home development, commercial area, and park/baseball facility (\$1.3 million); and completion of a world-class soccer complex public facility on otherwise blighted property located on the east side of the City (\$1.3 million).
+At the end of the program year all budgeted funds plus \$5,628, less than 20% of overall activity funding, for repayment of this loan were expended.